 Griffin explains, “After three and a half months of combat in Gaza, I returned home tense and burnt out.
 The sharp transition between being a fighter and being a father and spouse left me unable to function.
 I had to restore myself to myself and somehow integrate these various parts within me and with life itself.
 One of my tools was painting.
 Entering the studio was my way to process the experience, express and explain everything I’m going through internally and everything I’ve endured externally in reality through a visual language.”

-Exhibition curator Ram Ozeri, founder of the Jerusalem Biennale, says, “Griffin’s process enables him to work toward recovery and repair.
-His paintings invite the viewer to reflect on the complexities of war, terror, and loss and the long and slow transition back to normal life.”
+Exhibition curator Ram Ozeri, founder of the Jerusalem Biennale, says, “Griffin’s paintings invite the viewer to reflect on the complexities of war, terror, and loss and the long and slow transition back to normal life.”

-Jean Bloch Rosensaft, Heller Museum Director, adds, “Griffin’s works, forged in the crisis of war, ultimately convey the human capacity for resilience and express the hope for peace and a better future for humankind that we all share.”
+Jean Bloch Rosensaft, Director of Hebrew Union College’s Dr. Bernard Heller Museum, adds, “Griffin’s works, forged in the crisis of war, ultimately express the hope for peace and a better future for humankind that we all share.”

 Visitor Information